MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/sp-wf-mgr-farm-restore-disaster-recovery.md

 #### Join other servers to workflow farm

-At this point, if everything looks good, if you had additional servers in the SPWFM farm, you should be able to add them back to the farm by running the Workflow Manager Configuration wizard and choosing to join an existing farm.
+At this point, if everything looks good, if you had more servers in the SPWFM farm, you should be able to add them back to the farm by running the Workflow Manager Configuration wizard and choosing to join an existing farm.

 The "Certificate Generation Key" was set in the script above, so you'll have to use that when joining the farm.